Learn · Square Footage Basics · 4 min read

 Verify the house square footage, not just the lot size

 Lot size comes from official records.
 House GLA often does not.
-If the listing has a floor plan, calculate it yourself in under 2 minutes.
+If the listing has a floor plan, calculate it yourself in minutes.

 Related Resources